 By Holly Reisem Hanna

-Finding a work at home job can be very time consuming.
+Finding a work-at-home job can be very time-consuming.
 Not only do you have to weed through the scams and sift through the various job sites to find the opportunities, but you need to make sure that the job is a good fit.
 Add in time for networking, polishing your resume, and practicing your interviewing skills and you’re looking at 15 – 25 hours each week spent on job hunting tasks.

 Want to speed up the process so that you can start making money quicker?

-Here’s 15 simple career strategies that will get you noticed and hired fast!
+Here are 15 simple career strategies that will get you noticed and hired fast!

 1. Add a Case Study

 What really influences us is finding a case study included in a resume or online application.
 Those candidates understood that when you're looking for remote work you're dealing with a trust issue.
-It is something the e-commerce industry struggled with for years.
+It is something the e-commerce industry has struggled with for years.
 Their solution was the before/after photo or the customer testimonial.
-When you talk about and show results, you show you're trustworthy and that you really know what you're doing.
+When you talk about and show results — you show you're trustworthy and that you really know what you're doing.

 Irina Iliescu – Remote Work Mate